-PHP and IOP services are intensive treatment options for individuals who are struggling with debilitating symptoms of depression and anxiety that interfere with daily functioning.
-These programs are at different levels of intensity.
-PHP is a full day program (6 hours a day) that is attended daily.
-IOP is a half day program (3 hours a day) that is attended 3 or more days a week with both daytime and evening options available.
+PHP and IOP services are intensive treatment options for individuals who are struggling with debilitating symptoms of depression, anxiety, and/or OCD that interfere with daily functioning.
+These programs are at various levels of intensity.
+PHP is a full-day program (5 hours a day) that is attended daily.
+IOP is a half-day program (2 to 3 hours a day) that is attended 3 to five days per week.
+Both daytime and afternoon/evening options are available.

-Treatment plans are developed by a multidisciplinary treatment team in consultation with the patient’s family / support network and their outpatient team.
-Programming at Compass differs from other facilities in terms of accessibility and frequency of meeting with a psychiatrist at both the PHP and IOP level of care.
+Treatment plans are developed by a multidisciplinary treatment team in consultation with the patient’s family/support network and their outpatient team.
+Programming at Compass Virtual differs from other similar programs in terms of accessibility and frequency of meeting with a psychiatrist at both the PHP and IOP level of care.

 Do I Need Virtual PHP/IOP Services?

 The goal of the PHP and IOP levels of care is short-term stabilization for patients in a crisis or in need of crisis level support.
 Most patients are ‘stepping up’ to a more intensive level of care (usually from an outpatient psychiatrist or outpatient therapist) due to needing additional support.
 Some patients are ‘stepping down’ from inpatient or residential treatment facilities.
-Regardless of most recent level of care, the goal is to return patients to their daily functioning with the ability to more effectively manage their symptoms.
+Regardless of the most recent level of care, the goal is to return patients to their daily functioning with the ability to manage their symptoms more effectively.

-Compass specializes in mood and anxiety, however we also provide significant support for comorbid or secondary diagnoses.
+Compass specializes in mood and anxiety: however, we also provide significant support for comorbid or secondary diagnoses.
 At Compass, our programs are delivered and segmented based on age.
-This includes our Child Program (ages 10 to 14), Adolescent Program (ages 14 to 18), Young Adult Program (ages 18 to 23), and Adult Program (ages 23 and up).
+This includes our Adolescent Program (ages 13 to 18), Young Adult Program (ages 18 to 23), and Adult Program (ages 23 and up).
 Woven through our age-based programs, we offer specialty services as indicated.
-Additionally, for patients 18 years old and up, Compass offers a Trauma Program and a OCD / Complex Anxiety Program.
+Additionally, for patients 18 years old and up, Compass Virtual offers an OCD / Complex Anxiety Program.

 What Can I Expect from Virtual Mental Health Programming?

-Virtual programming, while through a different medium, is designed to directly mirror in person programming.
-Programming runs for the same hours, involves the same treatment team approach and customized approach to treatment.
-We provide the same interactive group formats, utilize the same materials, and evaluate progress the same way as we do in person.
-Since opening our virtual programming, we have received feedback from staff and patients on the effectiveness of this model.
+Virtual programming, while through a different medium, is designed to directly mirror in-person programming.
+Programming runs for the same hours, involves the same treatment team approach and customized approach to treatment but is adapted to a virtual format in numerous ways.
+Since launching Compass Virtual programming, we have received incredibly positive feedback from staff and patients on the effectiveness of this model.

-We leverage a HIPAA-compliant tele-conferencing platform for both group and individual work.
-Our patients remark that sometimes they forget that they are not in the same room with the rest of the group.
+We leverage Zoom, a HIPAA-compliant teleconferencing platform for both group and individual work.
+Our patients remark that sometimes they forget that they are not in the same room as the rest of the group.
 Others find this to be a more helpful platform for interaction given their symptoms or schedules.
-The only change from our in person care is that we are not currently providing programming for children under 10 years old.

 If you think PHP/IOP services are a possibility for you, we encourage you to reach out to us to learn more about our programming.